Thursday, December 31, 2020

 Wandering into an alternate reality . . .

-Oddly I entered both of these alternate realities in Cambridge Massachusetts.
+Oddly I entered both of these alternate (alternative if you’re British) realities in Cambridge Massachusetts.
 Could there be a portal?

 Those of you who read Spenser novels knew that Robert B. Parker's detective, Spenser, often took his girlfriend to the Harvest Restaurant, an actual restaurant in Cambridge Massachusetts.
 Based on his cover jacket photos, Parker seemed to bear a strong resemblance to his character.
 And, based on pictures I'd seen of his wife, although she was not a dead ringer for the dectective's girlfriend Susan, there were certainly similarities.